 Quais de Seine

-The forecourt of the Sacré-Cœur
+The plaza of Sacré-Cœur

 Voir cette publication sur Instagram

-Sacré-Cœur Square - 18th arrondissement
+Sacré-Cœur Square - 18th